8 June 2020 | Information about access to Assisi’s Basilica of San Francesco during COVID-19 has been added.

 This section is applicable for EU citizens not established in Italy

-All Tour Guides (guida turistica), according to EU law, who intend to provide their professional services, on a temporary and occasional basis, must have sent, before entering Italy, a form – duly filled – Dichiarazione Preventiva, enabling the ‘Ministero delle politiche agricole alimentari, forestali e del turismo’ to assess if the Tour Guide meets the professional standards required by the law.
-More information about the ‘dichiarazione preventiva’ can be found on their website.
+All Tour Guides (guida turistica), according to EU law, who intend to provide their professional services, on a temporary and occasional basis, must have completed and sent, before entering Italy, a ‘prior declaration’.

-Despite that the ‘dichiarazione preventiva’ is officially only mandatory to send if the guide is intending to provide services as a guida turistica, it has been reported that local authorities are also requesting this for EU nationals providing services as an accompagnatore.
+Although the prior declaration must be sent only if the professional is intending to provide services as a guida turistica, it has been reported that local authorities are also requesting this for EU nationals providing services as an accompagnatore.

 To minimise risks for fines and tour interference, we therefore recommend all tour guides established in another EU country to send the ‘dichiarazione preventiva’ before entering the country.

-The ‘dichiarazione preventiva’ must be sent 30 days before the first access in the country, either via post or email and should include the documents required in the same form.
+It must be sent 30 days before arrival, either via post or email (the addresses are on the form) and should include the documents required.
 The declaration must be renewed as necessary on a yearly basis.

-Timely submission of the Dichiarazione Preventiva should provide a strong defensive argument in case of a fine imposed upon the Tour Guide on the assumption that he/she has provided guiding without a licence.
+Timely submission of the Dichiarazione Preventiva should provide a strong defensive argument in case of a fine imposed on the basis that an individual is guiding without a licence.

 It is recommended that all Tour Guides not established in Italy should always travel with below documents when leading groups in Italy: